sneakywumpus/cyd-80/README.md

 # z80pack on ESP32-2432S028R a.k.a.
 Cheap Yellow Display (CYD)

+**This is currently a basic port to the CYD without any display output or touch input.
+Their is also a problem with phantom characters in the console input.
+Hopefully this will change in the future...**

 To build z80pack for this device you need to have the SDK for ESP32-based devices installed and configured.
 The SDK manual has detailed instructions how to install on all major PC platforms, it is available here: